tetsuo13/home-assistant-config/README.md

 During the day, the bathroom lights turn on when motion is detected.
 Overnight, the lights only turn on at a low brightness.
 The lights will turn back off after a few minutes of no motion.
 If the fan is on, it'll turn off after a few minutes after the lights are turned off of no motion.

+Home Assistant doesn't send a notification when the front door senses motion.
+Instead, when motion is detected by the camera, it sends a notification to the Amcrest Smart Home app which in turns sends a notification to the phone.
+The icon shown on the automations tab of the dashboard controls whether or not the camera should notify the Amcrest app.

 ## [Smoke Alarm Automations](automation/smoke_alarms.yaml)

 When a smoke alarm detects smoke or carbon monoxide, an announcement is made over all Sonos speakers, an email is sent, and a notification on the mobile app is sent.
 Then all available lights are turned on.